NHOrus/srwq-compilation/episode-16.md

 The beam hits you in the back as you mash two Gespensts together into one.
 It burns through one of your shoulders, and something inside pops.
 The right arm displays are turning orange.

-WHAT WILL KATINA DO?
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 23:20:27 No.4525171 Report
->>4525158
-The best defence is a good offence.

-CHARGE!
-Anonymous Sat 13 Feb 2010 23:22:27 No.4525184 Report
->>4525158
-Raioh has no need for arms, attack with kicks!

-(have Dumi come over and support us though)
-Anonymous Sat 13 Feb 2010 23:24:27 No.4525190 Report
-Quoted By: >>4525203
->>4525158
-Looks like they're focusing on us.
-Hm.

-Cut the engines, drop faster than they can adjust targeting, have everyone else blow the crap out of the Kestrel that shot us.
-Then we can ascend into the belly of the second one.
-Sanger Zombolt!
-Sat 13 Feb 2010 23:26:27 No.4525200 Report
-Quoted By: >>4525224 >>4525231
->>4525158
-Without our arms we won't be able to use our boosts without losing balance.

-So, change of plans:

-Use the Counter Break on our healthy arm to shoot electricity Great Mazinger-style.
-Concentrate lots of energy into a single shot that covers a wide area.
-Think a map attack.
-This should jam the opponent's computers, leaving them vulnerable to our friends' attacks.
-Anonymous Sat 13 Feb 2010 23:27:27 No.4525203 Report
->>4525190

-This
-Anonymous Sat 13 Feb 2010 23:33:27 No.4525224 Report
->>4525200
-This.

-Also, possible Great Boostah attack w/something?
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 23:34:27 No.4525231 Report
-Quoted By: >>4525238 >>4525254
->>4525200
-I see one problem with this: Wouldn't this hit our allies as well?
-Anonymous Sat 13 Feb 2010 23:36:27 No.4525238 Report
->>4525231
-Not if we do it at POINT BLANK RANGE

-SHINING FINGAAAAAAAA
-Sanger Zombolt!
-Sat 13 Feb 2010 23:41:27 No.4525254 Report
-Quoted By: >>4525289
->>4525231
-We have enough control on the counterbreak to create lasos with it.
-We could probably aim at the enemies only.
-Sanger Zombolt!
-Sat 13 Feb 2010 23:55:27 No.4525289 Report
->>4525254
-Anyway, this thread made me realize just how flexible the Raioh really is.
-Seriously, you can do almost anything with the moves it has.
-GUNDAMU !0smG1gQz9c Sat 13 Feb 2010 23:59:27 No.4525300 Report
-Quoted By: >>4525307 >>4525323
-Guys, you're missing out on an opportunity here.

-One arm is disabled.
-The other works fine.
-I think it's time for IMPROVISED ROCKET PUNCH, FUCK YEAH.
-Anonymous Sun 14 Feb 2010 00:01:27 No.4525307 Report
->>4525300
-ZEUS STYLE: ROCKETTO PAAAAANCH

-And afterwards we replace the fists with ROCKET PUCHAN FISTS Sanger Zombolt!
-Sun 14 Feb 2010 00:04:27 No.4525323 Report Quoted By: >>4525339
->>4525300
-Holy shit.
-You gave me another idea.

-The Raioh has boosters on it's arms, right?
-And the Raioh will need to have it's arms repaired when we get ot the base?

-Why don't we take that opportunity to install a rocket-punch function to our arms?
-We have the boosters.
-We just need to have the separations and the safe-return program.
-Sciencegar Sciencebolt Sun 14 Feb 2010 00:05:27 No.4525329 Report
-Quoted By: >>4525348 >>4525352 >>4525368
 "I HAVE HAD ENOUGH OF YOU!!!"
 You boost hard, heading straight at the offending Kestrel.
 It responds with a brace of anti-ship missiles, but the plasma leaders scoop them up and throw them away.
 Then the tendrils grab onto the Kestrel itself.

 "YOU THINK YOU'RE SO TOUGH WITH YOUR OVERSIZED DINGHY.
 KISS MY FEET."